About the Placement Exam

 2. I attended 8 days of the shopping period but then I missed class one day.
 When I came back, somebody had taken my place.
 Can I get it back?

 No. You can only get back in the list if someone in the list does not come to class one day during shopping period or someone decides to leave for good.
-If the number of students is below the limit –this cap changes semester to semester–, you will probably get in.
+If the number of enrolled students is below the limit –this cap changes semester to semester–, you will probably get in right away.

 3. It is the end of Shopping period and I was unable to join the section I wanted.
 What can I do?